Doctor of Musical Arts Programs

 Fill out our Graduate Application Online.

 - Applicants seeking admission as composition majors must submit representative compositions directly to the School of Music for evaluation and approval.
+Please visit the WVU Catalog for degree requirements.

 When your admissions file is complete, all applicants must schedule an audition and interview with the faculty in your area of specialization.
 Music Education students will schedule the audition/interview through the Music Education Faculty.